osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 // pool.
 It will create a dedicated module account for the pool and sends the
 // initial liquidity to the created module account.
 //
-// After the initial liquidity is sent to the pool's account, shares are minted
+// After the initial liquidity is sent to the pool's account, this function calls an
-// and sent to the pool creator.
-The shares are created using a denomination in
-// the form of < swap module name >/pool/{poolID}.
-In addition, the x/bank metadata is updated
+// InitializePool function from the source module.
+That module is responsible for:
+// - saving the pool into its own state
+// - Minting LP shares to pool creator
-// to reflect the newly created GAMM share denomination. func (k Keeper) CreatePool(ctx sdk.Context, msg types.CreatePoolMsg) (uint64, error) {
+// - Setting metadata for the shares func (k Keeper) CreatePool(ctx sdk.Context, msg types.CreatePoolMsg) (uint64, error) {
     ...
 }